yoogottamk/yoogottamk.github.io/_posts/2019-12-08-managing-path.md

  - GNU/Linux
 ---

-<h1 class="section-header">Introduction</h1>
 i use arch btw.
-Now that we have established that, lets see what the `PATH` variable is.
+Now that we have established that, lets see what the `PATH` variable is and how it works.

 According to <a href="http://www.linfo.org/path_env_var.html">linfo</a>,
 <blockquote class="blockquote"><code>PATH</code> is an environmental variable in Linux and other Unix-like operating systems that tells the shell which directories to search for executable files (i.e., ready-to-run programs) in response to commands issued by a user.
 It increases both the convenience and the safety of such operating systems and is widely considered to be the single most important environmental variable.</blockquote>